 By now the competition had grown to nineteen teams and it was divided into three divisions – ‘A’ Grade – Sunday Truth Shield, ‘B’ Grade – Edinburgh Cup, ‘C’ Grade – Sydney Cup.

 For the first time Qld played Sydney in what was to become an annual clash.

 Twenty-six teams contested the competition in 3 grades in 1967 at which level it was to more or less stabilise until 1973.
 The representative team was beaten 12-11 by Darling Downs as a curtain-raiser to the Ireland v Qld game, and 33-17 by Sydney (although scoring more tries) as a curtain-raiser to the Australia v Ireland Test in Sydney.

-1968 marked the start of a 12-year association with the Sub-District Committee for Ian Scotney, who was later to become President.
+1968 marked the start of a 12-year association with the Sub-District Committee for Ian Scotney, who was later to become President and a Life Member.